New high-statistics measurement of the $\pi^0 \to e^+e^-\gamma$ Dalitz decay at the Mainz Microtron: Results and discussion

 In the previous measurement~\cite{Pi0_TFF_A2_2016} by the A2 Collaboration, the main result for a particular $m(e^+e^-)$ bin was obtained by averaging the results of all fits made for this bin, in a way that reduced the scattering of the measured $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ values from one $m(e^+e^-)$ bin to another.
 Then the uncertainty based on the smallest $\delta N(\pi^0\to e^+e^-\gamma)/N(\pi^0\to e^+e^-\gamma)$ was added in quadrature with the systematic uncertainty calculated as the root mean square of the results from all fits made for this bin.
 However, such an approach turned out to be too conservative in the evaluation of the total uncertainties in the $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ values for each individual $m(e^+e^-)$ bin, as the magnitude of those total uncertainties looked significantly larger compared to the actual scattering of the data points.
 Moreover, the slope parameter obtained from fitting those $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ data points did not provide a separation of the statistical and the systematic components in the total uncertainty for the slope parameter.

 The $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ data points from the present work are depicted in Fig.~\ref{fig:tff_pi0_eeg_a2_2018_na62} along with the results of previous measurements by the A2~\cite{Pi0_TFF_A2_2016} and NA62~\cite{Pi0_TFF_NA62_2017} Collaborations and the calculations with Pad\'e approximants~\cite{Mas12} and the dispersive analysis (DA) from Ref.~\cite{Hoferichter_2018,Hoferichter_2018_2}.
-The error bars plotted on all data points are based on the errors obtained in the fits to the $m(e^+e^-\gamma)$ experimental spectra, which are mostly determined by the experimental statistics.
+The vertical error bars plotted on all data points are based on the errors obtained in the fits to the $m(e^+e^-\gamma)$ experimental spectra, mostly reflecting the experimental statistics.
+The horizontal error bars of the A2 data points show the width of the $m(e^+e^-)$ bins.
 In order to facilitate a comparison with the present work, the data points shown for the previous A2 measurement~\cite{Pi0_TFF_A2_2016} represent the fit results with the smallest $\delta N(\pi^0\to e^+e^-\gamma)/N(\pi^0\to e^+e^-\gamma)$, rather than the results averaged for each bin, with the systematic uncertainties added.
 In this way, a better view of the improvement reached by the A2 Collaboration, due to the increase in the experimental statistics, is presented.
-The error bars of the NA62 data points are of the same order of magnitude because their $m(e^+e^-)$ bins were chosen in such a way to have similar experimental statistics in each bin.
+The vertical error bars of the NA62 data points are of the same order of magnitude because their $m(e^+e^-)$ bins were chosen in such a way to have similar experimental statistics in each bin.
 The magnitude of their error bars are typically larger than those from the present work over most of the entire range of $m(e^+e^-)$ masses.
-A fit to the data points from the present work with Eq.(\ref{eqn:Fm}) is shown by a solid blue line.
-The magnitude of the fit parameter $p0$ represents the slope parameter $a_\pi= 0.0315\pm 0.0026$, with its uncertainty being close to 8\%.
+The fit of Eq.( \ref{eqn:Fm}), by using the standard {\sc ROOT}-based {\sc MIGRAD} program, to the present $|F_{\pi^0\gamma}|^2$ data points is shown by the blue line.
+The fit parameter $p_0$ represents the slope parameter $a_\pi$, and the fit error for $p_0$ represents the statistical uncertainty of $a_\pi$.
+Rounding the fit output for parameter $p_0$ to the proper number of significant digits results in the value $a_\pi= 0.0315\pm 0.0026_{\mathrm{stat}}$, with its statistical uncertainty being close to 8\%.
 The magnitude of $\chi^2/$ndf=18.03/21 from the fit indicates that the scattering of the experimental data points with respect to the fit function is in close agreement with their uncertainties.
-Because the magnitude of the experimental uncertainties of the $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ data points changes significantly with increasing $m(e^+e^-)$, a Q-Q test was made for the data-point residuals, which were obtained as the difference between the experimental $|F_{\pi^0\gamma}(m_{e^+e^-})|^2$ values and the fit function, divided by the corresponding experimental uncertainties.
-As shown in Fig.~\ref{fig:tff_qq_test}, the fit residuals plotted versus a normal distribution for the number of experimental data points are distributed closely to the expected linear dependence, depicted by a dashed line.